CoderDojoDCU/coderdojo-social-network/README.md

 # CoderDojo - Start Node - Create a social network

 This is an introduction to server side programming in Node.js and was created for CoderDojo members.
-The aim of this session is to create a social network in 2 hours! which we can then launch and sell for billions
+The aim of this session is to create a social network in 2 hours!
+Which we can then launch and sell for billions

 ## Step 1 Install Node